loukesio/biocode/README.md

  - barcode leakage can be a problem when doing multiplex seqencing
  - heterogeneity either structutal at pahge excision point or you do not sequence a clonal population

+references
+[1] Assembling the perfect bacterial genome using Oxford Nanopore and Illumina sequencing, PLOS Computational Biology